South Africa flag

 Not much to talk about today, just wanted to let you know I have arrived safely.
 Friday the 13th wasn't unlucky for me.
 I safely traveled to Johannesburg, South Africa from Dubai.
 Dubai was 8 hours ahead of the east coast, we are only 6 hours ahead here in South Africa.
 It was an uneventful 8 hour flight here from Dubai.
 Had lunch and then a snack later in the flight.
 The food was delicious.
 I watched 2 movies and took a little nap.
 The eight hours went by in a flash, I was surprised when they said we were landing.
 I had arranged a car to take me to my hotel.
 Since I did my own air arrangements I was told I would have to get to the hotel on my own.
 But the plane carrying the rest of the group from Dulles arrived just after I did so I let my driver go and went with the group.
 The tour director seems like a very nice man.
 As usual I think I am the youngest member of the group.
 By the time we got to the hotel it was dark so there were no activities planned for today.
 Below is the map of my African tour.

 I didn't take any pictures today.
-I didn't have a window seat on the plane and arrived here too late to do anything.
+I didn't have a window seat on the plane and arrived here to late to do anything.
 So I'll just include a picture of my hotel room here at the Southern Sun Hyde Park in Johannesburg and write more about my African adventures later.

 Tim